DanielJMaia/cookbook-project/README.md

 ## Bugs, Problems and Difficulties
 As is the case with all software projects, there were a series of bugs and issues that I had to overcome.
 First of all, Materialize styles are very difficult to override.
 I found that when the materialize defaults weren't cutting it and I wanted to use my own custom CSS, it was sometimes necessary to use !important which I really don't like doing.

 When I initially added the delete button I was using the window alert method.
 This was extremely rough looking and I wanted to find something else, which led me to SweetAlert.
-However, after creating the cutom warning message I found that clicking the delete button would display the message and then instantly delete the recipe regardless of what the user clicked.
+However, after creating the custom warning message I found that clicking the delete button would display the message and then instantly delete the recipe regardless of what the user clicked.
 This makes sense but it required a clever workaround which was suggested by the tutor Kevin, which was to tie the form submission to the if statement in JS instead of the usual approach taken with my other buttons.

 Another issue I had was that pointer objects such as my categories variable can't looped through more than once per page.
 I didn't know this.
 My base.html file loops through the categories to populate the navigation bar.
 This categories variable is then also used in specific pages such as index.html to create all the categories cards, and edit/create recipe pages to populate the dropdowns.
 As a result of only being able to loop through the pointer object once, those pages weren't loading those elements.
 The home page wasn't displaying categories and the edit/create recipe pages dropdowns weren't working.
 That is to say, all instances of the variable except the very first time it's looped through weren't working because they were trying to start their loop at the end of the collection.
 The initial solution was simply to create another, identical variable i.e.
 ```